Welcome & about this page

 Hello, and thanks for visiting!

 On this page I would like to introduce you to my research in the field of computer-assisted language learning (CALL).
 My main research focus is the intersection of tutorial CALL and task-based language learning.
-I take a particular interest in how mechanics of gaming such as feedback can support instructed language learning.
-I'm also passionate about the design and development of CALL applications.
+I take a particular interest in how (mechanics of) games and play can support instructed language learning and language education.
+I'm also passionate about research-based design and development of CALL applications.

-For information on what I do as research and valorization manager in the area of educational technology, which is fruitfully cross-fertilizing my work in CALL, please consult my LinkedIn profile.
+For information on what I do as research and valorization manager in the area of educational technology, which cross-fertilizes my work in CALL, please consult my LinkedIn profile.

 Research statement

-The research projects that I commit myself to aim to uncover the mechanisms that support effective and engaging second and foreign language (L2) learning in instructed contexts, with particular attention to the impact of explicit instruction, practice, feedback, and other types of learning support.
-I'm particularly interested in how L2 learning and instruction can be supported through digital technologies (i.e. tutorial CALL), in synergy with the teacher as a critical mediator of student learning.
-This research is carried out in communicative (mostly task-based) L2 learning and teaching that is (partly) mediated by digital technologies, mostly in secondary education, and typically in environments that incorporate games or design elements of gaming.
+The research projects that I commit myself to aim to uncover the mechanisms that support effective and engaging second and foreign language (L2) learning in instructed contexts, with particular attention to the impact of explicit instruction, practice, feedback, and other types of learning support or help options.
+I'm particularly interested in how L2 learning can be supported through digital technologies purposefully designed for L2 instruction (i.e. tutorial CALL), in synergy with the teacher as a critical mediator of student learning.
+I carry out my research in L2 learning and teaching contexts that are digitally-mediated and adopt communicative (mostly task-based) approaches to teaching.
+I usually work with learners and teachers in secondary education, and the learning environments typically incorporate games or design elements of gaming.

 Within this space, I consider myself a generalist rather than a specialist in each of the topics.
 I love interacting with people and across disciplines, and strongly believe that collaborative research makes for more impact on society.